RecommendMail Facebook LinkedIn

 About Alexander Drothen

-Alexander Drothen, Head of Sales for optical 3D metrology at the Jenoptik subsidiary OTTO Vision Technology GmbH, has been working in the fields of sales, product management and application for over 15 years.
+Alexander Drothen, Head of Sales for optical 3D metrology within the Jenoptik business of the OTTO Vision brand, has been working in the fields of sales, product management and application for over 15 years.
 In addition to fringe projection systems, applications for 3D inline inspection play an increasingly important role.
 Due to his long-standing experience in the field of optical 3D inspection, he is a competent contact person for our customers for the conception and implementation of technologically sophisticated products and solutions.